cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-create-external-table.md

 'http://intranet.example.com/finance/expenses.csv'
 ```

-For writable external tables, specifies the URI location of the `gpfdist` process or S3 protocol that will collect data output from the Greenplum segments and write it to one or more named files.
+For writable external tables, specifies the URI location of the `gpfdist` process or S3 protocol that will collect data output from the Cloudberry segments and write it to one or more named files.
 For `gpfdist` the `path` is relative to the directory from which `gpfdist` is serving files (the directory specified when you started the `gpfdist` program).
 If multiple `gpfdist` locations are listed, the segments sending data will be evenly divided across the available output locations.
 For example:

 ```sql
 'gpfdist://outputhost:8081/data1.out',